Sawall-Lab/Lab_management/4_Water_quality_analyses/NH4/NH4_Measurement.md

 -	Repeater pipet and tips (50mL)
 -	Working Reagent (WR)
 -	15mL dark tubes (pre-aged)
+- Gloves

+<h4 id="Purchasing_new_materials">Purchasing new materials</h4>

+- Gloves can be purchased through the front desk at reception or through Lab Operations ([Yasah Pitcher](ypitcher@bios.asu.edu), [Jess Godfrey](Jessica_Godfrey@bios.asu.edu)).
+    - If from reception must be charged to the Lab, ask Yvonne for the appropriate bank account code.

 Table 1: own standard range
 | NH<sub>4</sub> | Volume of matrix (LNSW, MQ, etc.) (mL) | Volume of Secondary Standard (µL) |
 |--------|----------------|--------|